 - Stay active.
 Make sure that you include 30 minutes of physical activity into your schedule each day.

 - Quit using tobacco products.
 The use of tobacco products is one of the worst risk factors associated with developing heart disease.
 If you do not currently use tobacco products, do not start.
 If you do, try developing a successful system for you to quit the terrible habit.
 Learn more, here.

 - Stay up-to-date on necessary health screenings.
 Regular visits to your healthcare provider allow for the opportunity to check your blood pressure, check your cholesterol levels and be screened for diabetes, all of which contribute to your risk of developing heart disease.

 - Eat a heart healthy diet.
 Avoid foods rich in saturated and trans fat, which can contribute to your risk of developing heart disease.
+According to instruction, the long-term intake of Provigil may increase the risk of developing psychological and physical problems. dependence.
+However, this side effect appears to be rare and may be more likely when the drug is used in high doses, or if it is abused or misused.
+Abuse of culprits is uncommon.
+This is more common in people who have a history of alcohol or drug abuse.
 Instead eat a diet that is rich in fruits, vegetables, whole grains and low-fat dairy products.